 Q: What does “PostgreSQL compatible” mean?

 It means that most of the code, applications, drivers and tools you already use today with your PostgreSQL databases can be used with Aurora with little or no change.
-The Amazon Aurora database engine is designed to be wire-compatible with PostgreSQL 9.6 and 10, and supports the same set of PostgreSQL extensions that are supported with RDS for PostgreSQL 9.6 and 10, making it easy to move applications between the two engines.
+The Amazon Aurora database engine is designed to be wire-compatible with PostgreSQL 9.6 and higher, and supports the same set of PostgreSQL extensions that are supported with RDS for PostgreSQL 9.6 and higher, making it easy to move applications between the two engines.